allegro/bigflow/docs-configuration.md

 ### Default configuration

 A default configuration is used when no environment name is given.
-By default, the configuration defined in the `Config` object constructor is the default one.
+By default, the configuration defined in the `Config` init method is the default one.
 It is chosen while resolving properties, when `env_name` is `None`.
 For example: